 Sixthreezero Women’s Hybrid Commuter Bicycle

 The adjustable handle bars and lightweight aluminum frame design keep you in a comfortable position to commute to work or explore new trails.
-We recommend the 7-speed model for the most versatility between smooth pavement or rough gravel.

 The rear rack on this bike lets you easily attach a pannier to bring your groceries home, extra water on the trail, or attach other accessories like a pet or baby carrier.